xebia/aws-iac-analyzer/README.md

 ### Global Settings

 - **Deploy with internet-facing Application Load Balancer?** (`PublicLoadBalancer`)
-  - `False` (Default): Deploys an internal load balancer accessible only within your VPC network
+  - `True` (Default): Deploys an internet-facing load balancer accessible from the internet
-  - `True`: Deploys an internet-facing load balancer accessible from the internet
+  - `False`: Deploys an internal load balancer accessible only within your VPC network
   - **Access considerations for internal load balancers**: To access an internal load balancer, you'll need network connectivity to the deployed VPC via:
     * VPC peering
     * VPN connection